-Indications of GW Flow between FRB Watersheds
+About GW Flow between FRB Watersheds

 It is possible that GW flow occupies both stream channel (baseflow) and subsurface routes, the relative contributions of which can change over time.
-Although by definition baseflow is GW emerging in a gaining stream, that same stream water (formerly GW) may return to GW at a point downstream in a losing stream, from where it may re-emerge in channel sections downstream.
+Although by definition baseflow is GW emerging in a gaining stream, that same stream water (formerly GW) may return to GW at a point downstream in a losing stream, from where it may reemerge in channel sections downstream (Hoffman et al., 2013).

 The complex structural geology of the FRB lends itself to much speculation about its effect on the movement of both ground and surface water.
-It is conceivable that in some geologic settings some stream reaches may receive baseflow contributions from sources outside a sub-watershed.
-Evidence for such situations may have been found in the stable light isotope data from Clover Valley, north of Portola (Bohm, 2009).
+It is conceivable that in certain geologic settings some stream reaches may receive baseflow contributions from sources outside a sub-watershed.
+Evidence for such situations may have been found in the stable light isotope data from Clover Valley groundwaters, north of Portola (Bohm, 2009).

-Some of the light stable isotope data generated in local GW studies seem to hint at the existence of GWs the origin of which transcends the watershed boundaries defined by the hillcrest.
-For example, stable light isotope data indicate that some geothermal waters in Sierra Valley may have originated from outside the Sierra Valley Basin (Bohm, 2016, in progress.).
-High TDS sodium-bicarbonate GW originating from great depth (Barnes et al., 1981) can show up in unsuspected places, as some of the GW studies in American Valley have shown (Bohm, 2005).
+Some of the light stable isotope data generated in local GW studies seem to hint at the existence of GWs the origin of which transcends the watershed boundaries defined by the hill-crest.
+For example, stable light isotope data indicate that some geothermal waters in Sierra Valley may have originated from outside the Sierra Valley Basin (Bohm, in progress.).
+High TDS sodium-bicarbonate GW originating from great depth (Barnes et al., 1981) can show up in unsuspected places, as some of the GW studies in American Valley and in the canyon of the North Fork have shown (Bohm, 2005).
 Further studies of the MRT of GW discharged into various locations in the FRB could be used for further development of the conceptual model.